kyllew/kuisser/public/Domain 1 Questions.md

 		- It's particularly suitable for accessibility applications
 		- Neural networks are proven effective for speech processing tasks The other answers are not suitable because:
-		B. ML models for numeric data - Not relevant for speech processing requirements
+		B. ML models for textual sentiment patterns - This focuses on sentiment analysis rather than speech interaction, which doesn't address the core requirements of processing spoken commands and generating voice responses
 		C. Generative AI summarization - While it generates text, it doesn't address speech processing needs
 		D. Image classification models - Not relevant for speech-based interaction requirements Resource URL: